mizuki-nana/coreVM/docs/source/reference.rst

   dbgfrm        59        1             Show debug information on the current frame.
 The first operand is the set of debug options: 1.
 Show instructions in canonical form. dbgmem        60        1             Show information of current process memory usages.
 The first operand is the set of options: 1.
-Show peak virtual memory size and resident set size. dbgvar        61        1             Show information of a variable. print         62        2             Converts the native type handle associated with the object on top of the stack into a native string, and prints it to std output.
+Show peak virtual memory size and resident set size. dbgvar        61        1             Show information of a variable. print         62        2             Converts the native type value associated with the object on top of the stack into a native string, and prints it to std output.
 The second operand is a boolean value specifying whether a trailing new line character should be printed.
 Defaults to `false`. swap2         63        0             Swaps the top two elements on the evaluation stack.
   ============  ========  ============  ===============